 Blog Post Planner: 52 Weeks of Creative Planning for Bloggers.

-This 8 x 10 workbook includes planning forms, instructions, and other helpful resources.
+This a big 8 x 10 workbook that includes instructions, planning forms, and other helpful resources.

 Content Writing Profits: Steps for Writing Online Content and Replacing Your Day Job with the Income